davilima6/support-bot/README.md

 7. Deploy your bot to a hosting platform (e.g., Heroku, AWS, or DigitalOcean)

 8. Invite the bot to your desired Slack channel:
-   - In Slack, go to the channel where you want to use the bot
-   - Type `/invite @your_bot_name`

-Now your Slack Support Bot should be installed and ready to use in your Slack organization.
+   - In Slack, go to the channel where you want to use the bot - Type `/invite @your_bot_name`Now your Slack Support Bot should be installed and ready to use in your Slack organization.
 Users can configure the bot using the `/configure-ai-bot` slash command.